support our work:meet the team!

 Two other men have given accounts of sex with a different ex-Order member: one was aged 17 at the time, the other 16 or 17.
 Our Safeguarding officer has implemented Safeguarding procedures as appropriate in each case, by agreement with each of them.

-A young man who spent three years at the Croydon Centre in the mid-1980s when aged 16-19 (during the years associated with sexual unskilfulness and abuse of power at that Centre) sadly committed suicide seven years later.
+A young man who spent three years at the Croydon Centre in the mid-1980s when aged 16-19 (during the years associated with sexual unskilfulness and abuse of power at that Centre) sadly took his own life seven years later.
 His family and friends later made a connection between diary accounts and letters about his unhappiness during his time in Croydon and his eventual death.
 This painful story was used as the basis for a critical newspaper article about the FWBO (the former name for Triratna) in 1997, and has been regularly re-posted by Triratna critics online.

 See also related specific chapters of The Triratna Story in the public archive.

-One person has alleged sex with Sangharakshita in the 29 years from 1988 to 2017: a former Mitra from Germany called Björn.
-It is a complex story - and one that we are very reluctant to tell, out of consideration for Björn as much as for Sangharakshita.
-However, Björn has requested public acknowledgment of his claims and, given how much confusion, doubt and dismay the matter has caused, we feel bound to address it here, by way of clarification.
+One person alleged sex with Sangharakshita in the 29 years from 1988 to 2017: a former Mitra who knew Sangharakshita in 2002-3.
+It is a complex story – and one that we are very reluctant to tell, out of consideration for the man who made the allegation as much as for Sangharakshita.
+However, the man requested public acknowledgment of his claims and, given how much confusion, doubt and dismay the matter has caused, we feel bound to address it here, by way of clarification.

-Björn posted a lengthy account publicly on Facebook shortly after the September 2016 BBC report.
-He had given other, different accounts in emails, letters and on Facebook many times previously, and has been in dialogue with Sangharakshita and his secretary, Mahamati, since 2012.
-Sangharakshita has always denied ever having had sexual relations with Björn and insists that he has maintained his celibacy.
+The man posted a lengthy account publicly on Facebook shortly after the September 2016 BBC report.
+He had given other, different accounts in personal emails, letters and on Facebook many times previously, and had been in dialogue with Sangharakshita and his secretary, Mahamati, since 2012.
+Sangharakshita always insisted that he had maintained his celibacy and denied ever having had sexual relations with the man

 In 2002-3, Sangharakshita was 77/78 years old and going through a period of extreme vulnerability, suffering in various ways including chronic insomnia and the recent onset of macular degeneration causing ever-increasing blindness.
-At the time, a number of Order members and other friends took turns caring for him, and in that context Björn (who was 27/28 years old) sometimes spent time with Sangharakshita as a companion, occasionally sleeping over at his flat in Birmingham, in separate beds.
+At the time, a number of Order members and other friends took turns caring for him, and in that context the man involved in this matter (who was 27/28 years old) sometimes spent time with Sangharakshita as a companion, occasionally sleeping over at his flat in Birmingham, in separate beds.

-Björn writes himself that on one or more occasions - uninvited and on his own initiative - he got into Sangharakshita’s bed and masturbated.
-We understand that at the time Björn expressed to his friends his disappointment that he received no response from Sangharakshita, but later said in online accounts that Sangharakshita did respond sexually.
+The man wrote that on one or more occasions – uninvited and on his own initiative – he got into Sangharakshita’s bed and masturbated.
+We understand that at the time he then expressed to his friends his disappointment that he received no response from Sangharakshita, but later said in online accounts that Sangharakshita did respond sexually.

-One of Björn’s concerns in writing about this over the years is that Sangharakshita does not acknowledge that they had a sexual relationship during this time and that Sangharakshita is lying in maintaining he has been celibate since the late 1980s.
+One of the man’s concerns in writing about this over the years was that Sangharakshita did not acknowledge that they had a sexual relationship during this time and that Sangharakshita was lying in maintaining he has been celibate since the late 1980s.

-Sangharakshita, as mentioned, denies ever having had sexual relations with Björn and is clear that he has therefore maintained his celibacy.
+Sangharakshita, as mentioned, denied ever having had sexual relations with him and was clear that he had therefore maintained his celibacy.

-According to Björn’s own accounts, in letters, emails and on Facebook, he always took the initiative sexually and does not regard himself as abused.
-His allegations are in no way illegal.
+According to the man’s own accounts, in letters, emails and on Facebook, he always took the initiative sexually and did not regard himself as abused.
+He did not allege that Sangharakshita had done anything illegal.

 N.B.
-The document linked to above is an account by Mahamati from his perspective as Sangharakshita’s secretary, having also been in dialogue with Björn over some years.
-It does reflect the position of Sangharakshita regarding this matter and has recently been shared publicly online with Björn’s knowledge.
+The document linked to above is an account by Mahamati from his perspective as Sangharakshita’s secretary, having also been in dialogue with the man over some years.
+It reflects the position of Sangharakshita regarding this matter and was shared publicly online with the man’s knowledge.